redhat-actions/oc-installer/README.md

 Once `oc` is present, use [oc-login](https://github.com/redhat-actions/oc-login) to log into the cluster and set up a Kubernetes context.

+⚠ ️Also see the [`openshift-tools-installer`](https://github.com/redhat-actions/openshift-tools-installer), which can install `oc` as well as other CLIs.
+It has support for caching across multiple workflows, and allows inputting semantic version ranges.

 ## Inputs:

 The action has one input: `oc_version`.
 If not specified, it defaults to `latest`.